Fayyaz-ur-Rehman1/w3-school-project/readme.md

 > file path is use  a path of image src and image src past in attribute that is called file path
 # head html
 >css all work in head  and tittle and style meta link that work in head that is called head
+# html form
+>html form is a form tag this tag help and ready form first of form tag is use all work in form tag and input is use in form tag and input tag is a main tag in form this tag is use to all form rady this is call form html